aymericzip/intlayer/docs/en-GB/packages/react-intlayer/t.md

 ## Conclusion

 The `t` function in `react-intlayer` is a powerful and convenient tool for managing inline translations in your React applications.
-By integrating it effectively, you enhance the internationalization capabilities of your app, providing a better experience for users worldwide.
+By integrating it effectively, you enhance the internationalisation capabilities of your app, providing a better experience for users worldwide.

-For more detailed usage and advanced features, refer to the [react-intlayer documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_editor.md).
+For more detailed usage and advanced features, refer to the [react-intlayer documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_editor.md).

 ---